It’s 33 A.D., and we are in Israel. The Roman Empire is in control, and Roman soldiers are everywhere.

 Seeing his mother, Jesus tells the Apostle John to take care of her as if she were his own mother.

-Jesus asks the Father to forgive the people for they did not know what they have done.
+Jesus asks the Father to forgive the people, for they did not know what they had done.

 “It is finished.”